SnowBlinx/Introduction2RL_2024/README.md

-# Mars Rover Environment
+# Mars Rover Environment with Gymnasium

-The Mars Rover Environment is a simple, custom environment designed for reinforcement learning experiments.
-It simulates a rover navigating a linear track on Mars, where the objective is to reach a specific target location.
-The environment is structured to provide a straightforward yet challenging scenario for reinforcement learning algorithms to navigate, with rewards assigned based on the rover's ability to reach the designated goal.
+The Mars Rover Environment is a reinforcement learning scenario implemented with Gymnasium.
+This environment simulates a rover navigating across a linear Martian landscape, aiming to reach a designated goal.
+It's designed to provide a simple yet challenging task for reinforcement learning algorithms, focusing on probabilistic state transitions and reward optimization.

-## Environment Structure
+## Environment Overview

-The environment is represented as a linear space with a defined number of states, including two terminal states at both ends.
-The rover can occupy any state in this linear space, moving left or right based on the actions taken.
-The actions have probabilistic outcomes, introducing uncertainty into the rover's movement and making the navigation task more complex.
+In this simulated Martian landscape, the rover faces a series of states it can navigate through by moving left or right.
+The environment is discrete, with terminal states at both ends of the linear space.
+The rover's goal is to reach the most rewarding terminal state, overcoming the uncertainty introduced by probabilistic movement outcomes.

 ### States

-- The environment consists of `n_states + 2` discrete states, where `n_states` is the configurable size of the environment, excluding the terminal states.
-- The two additional states represent the terminal states at the left and right ends of the environment.
+- The environment is composed of `n_states + 2` states, where `n_states` is the number of non-terminal states.
+The two additional states represent the terminal points at either end of the rover's path.
+- The rover's position within these states determines its progress and influences the rewards it accumulates.

 ### Actions

-The rover can perform two actions:
+The rover can perform two actions, each intended to move it one step in the desired direction:
-- **Left (0)**: Attempt to move one state to the left.
+- **Left (0)**: Move one state to the left.
-- **Right (1)**: Attempt to move one state to the right.
+- **Right (1)**: Move one state to the right.

-The actual movement of the rover is subject to a probabilistic model, where there is a chance the rover may stay in place or move in the opposite direction of the intended action.
+The actual outcome of an action is subject to probabilities, adding an element of unpredictability to the rover's movement.

 ### Transition Probabilities

-The outcome of each action is determined by the following probabilities:
+The movement outcomes are influenced by the following probabilities:
-- **p_stay**: The probability that the rover stays in the same state after an action.
+- **p_stay**: The probability that the rover remains in its current state, despite taking an action.
 - **p_backward**: The probability that the rover moves in the opposite direction of the intended action.
-- The probability of moving in the intended direction is calculated as `1 - p_stay - p_backward`.
+- The probability of moving forward, as intended, is `1 - p_stay - p_backward`, ensuring all probabilities sum to 1.

 ### Rewards

-Rewards are assigned based on the rover's movement and its ability to reach the terminal states:
-- **left_side_reward**: The reward received for reaching the left terminal state.
+- **left_side_reward**: Reward received upon reaching the left terminal state.
-- **right_side_reward**: A higher reward received for reaching the right terminal state.
-The goal is to encourage the rover to navigate towards the right side of the environment.
+- **right_side_reward**: Higher reward for reaching the right terminal state, incentivizing the rover to navigate towards this goal.

 ### Terminal States

-The environment includes two terminal states at both ends.
-Reaching either terminal state concludes an episode, with the rover receiving a corresponding reward based on the terminal state reached.
+Reaching a terminal state concludes the current episode.
+These states represent the rover's successful navigation to an endpoint of its journey, with rewards allocated based on the terminal state reached.

-## Usage
+## Integration with Gymnasium

-This environment is designed to be compatible with OpenAI Gym, allowing it to be easily integrated into existing reinforcement learning workflows.
-Users can instantiate the environment, reset it to start a new episode, and interact with it by sending actions and receiving observations, rewards, and done signals in return.
+This environment is compatible with the Gymnasium library, facilitating its use in reinforcement learning projects.
+Gymnasium provides a standardized API for interacting with the environment, including initiating episodes, taking actions, and receiving feedback in the form of state observations, rewards, and termination signals.

 ## Customization

-The environment allows for customization of its size (`n_states`), transition probabilities (`p_stay`, `p_backward`), and rewards (`left_side_reward`, `right_side_reward`).
-This flexibility makes it suitable for a wide range of experiments, from teaching basic concepts of reinforcement learning to testing different algorithms and strategies.
+The Mars Rover Environment supports several customization options, allowing users to adjust the number of states (`n_states`), the probabilities of action outcomes (`p_stay`, `p_backward`), and the rewards for reaching terminal states (`left_side_reward`, `right_side_reward`).
+This flexibility makes it suitable for various experimentation needs, from introductory reinforcement learning tasks to more complex strategic explorations.

-## Implementation Note
+## Usage Note

-To use this environment, ensure you have OpenAI Gym installed and properly configured in your Python environment.
-The Mars Rover Environment extends the `DiscreteEnv` class from Gym's `toy_text` module, leveraging its discrete state and action space functionality.
+To utilize this environment, ensure you have the Gymnasium library installed in your Python environment (`pip install gymnasium`).
+The environment inherits from Gymnasium's `DiscreteEnv`, using its mechanisms for discrete state and action spaces, probabilistic transitions, and reward definitions.